 Visitors travelling from New Zealand do require a passport as identification.

 If you are not an Australian or New Zealand passport holder you may require an Visitor Visa.
 Please contact the Australian Department of Immigration and Border Protection for further information.

 The Farmers markets are held every Saturday from 7.30 am – 9.30 am.

 The Island Arts and Craft markets are held every Sunday 8.30 am – 11.00 am.

 Both markets are located in the Bicentennial Complex near the Visitors Information Centre.

-Grab yourself a boomerang bag and help us reduce the use of plastic bags.
+Grab yourself a locally made boomerang bag and help us reduce the use of plastic bags.